 Are you using the Nvidia video card on your Windows 11 or Windows 10 PC?
 You may face a blue screen error pointing to the file nvlddmkm.sys.
-The cause of the nvlddmkm.sys error is mainly the drivers from the video card that needs to be updated or reinstalled.
+The cause of the nvlddmkm.sys error is mainly the video card drivers that need to be updated or reinstalled.
 The error may contain several codes such as Video_TDR_Failure, System Thread Exception Not Handled, or SYSTEM_SERVICE_EXCEPTION.
-If you want to fix the issue then you are in the right place.
+If you want to fix the issue, you are in the right place.
 Here we have discussed several ways to fix the error.

 What is nvlddmkm.sys?

 Nvlddmkm.Sys stands for Nvidia Windows Longhorn Display Driver Model Kernel Mode.
-It is a driver that makes communication between Nvidia GeForce graphic card and the Operating System.
+A driver makes communication between Nvidia GeForce graphic card and the Operating System.

 Some variants of the error: